 1617 Elmview, Houston, 77080; Spring Branch

 In addition to providing the basic needs of shelter, food and clothing.
-Gracewood provides a faith-based community with employment resources, money management programs, family and individual counseling, referral to beneficial community resources and post-residential assistance.
-A program coordinator and residential family life coordinators tailor a plan of service to fit each family’s individual needs and goals.
-Focus is placed on discovering and correcting the challenges that led clients to their current situation so that these challenges are not repeated in the future.
-The services provided at Gracewood help the motivated single mother preserve her family while locating the resources needed to survive independently.
+Gracewood provides a faith-based community with employment resources, money management programs, daycare, family and individual counseling, referral to beneficial community resources and post-residential assistance.
+A program supervisor and residential family life coordinators tailor a plan of service to fit each family’s individual needs and goals.
+Focus is placed on building on strengths, recognizing the challenges that led clients to their current situation and giving HOPE for a new future.

-Contact: Ginger Smith, Executive Director
+Contact: Jeff Chadwick, Executive Director

 Gano Mission Center (Admin Offices), 1815 Gano St., Houston, TX 77009